Limited Information Maximum Likelihood and K-Class Estimation

 Estimating LIML and K-Class in EViews

-To estimate a LIML or K‑Class equation in EViews, create an equation by choosing Object/New Object…/Equation... or Quick/Estimate Equation, and choose LIML from the Method box.
+To estimate a LIML or K‑Class equation in EViews, create an equation by choosing or , and choose from the box.

 Alternately, you may enter the keyword liml in the command window then hit ENTER.

-In the Equation specification edit box, specify your dependent variable and exogenous variables, and in the Instrument list edit box, provide a list of instruments.
-Endogenous variables should be entered in both the Equation specification box and the Instrument list box.
+In the edit box, specify your dependent variable and exogenous variables, and in the edit box, provide a list of instruments.
+Endogenous variables should be entered in both the box and the box.

-If you do not wish to include a constant as one of the instruments, uncheck the Include a Constant checkbox.
+If you do not wish to include a constant as one of the instruments, uncheck the checkbox.

 As an example of LIML estimation, we estimate part of Klein’s Model I, as published in Greene (2008, p.
 385).
 We estimate the Consumption equation, where consumption (CONS) is regressed on a constant, private profits (Y), lagged private profits (Y(-1)), and wages (W) using data in the workfile “Klein.WF1”.
 The instruments are a constant, lagged corporate profits (P(-1)), lagged capital stock (K(-1)), lagged GNP (X(-1)), a time trend (TM), Government wages (WG), Government spending (G) and taxes (T).
 In his reproduction of the Klein model, Greene uses K‑Class standard errors.
 The results of this estimation are as follows: